mathspp/mathspp/pages/02.blog/03.til/053.precision-of-python-floats/item.md

 and `n + 1`, `n + 3`, `n + 5`, ... don't,
 together with the fact that this phenomenon started at `n = 1 << 53` and not `n = 1 << 52` shows that Python floats use 52 bits to store the fraction of a number.

-[^1]: Original by Codekaizen on Wikipedia.
-Licensed under CC BY-SA 4.0.

 That's it for now!
 [Stay tuned][subscribe] and I'll see you around!